Community Grants

 For city, township, and village governments ONLY:

 Funding is guaranteed up to the amount budgeted for your community.
-The applications must be received via email to jenn@startrecycling.com or mail to the District office at 5138 Enterprise Dr., Warren, OH 44481 by Tuesday, February 28, 2023.
+Scrap Tire Grant applications must be received via email to jenn@startrecycling.com or mail to the District office at 5138 Enterprise Dr., Warren, OH 44481 by Thursday, February 29, 2024.

 Miss your community’s tire collection??